-Knowing how to fast and effectively edit files via command line is vital for every Linux system administrator.
-File edits are performed on a daily basis, whether it’s a configuration file, user file, text document or whatever file you need to edit.
+Knowing how to edit files quickly and effectively via the command line is vital for every Linux system administrator.
+File edits are performed on a daily basis, whether it’s a configuration file, user file, text document, or whatever file you need to edit.

-In this tutorial, we are going to show you the most common command line text editors in Linux and show you their pros and cons.
+In this tutorial, we will introduce you to the most common command-line text editors in Linux and discuss their pros and cons.

-Note however that we will not cover a complete guide how to work with each one of them as this can be a complete other article with explanation.
+However, we will not provide a comprehensive guide on how to work with each one of them, as that could be an entirely separate article with detailed explanations.

 1. Vi/Vim Editor

-First in our list is the infamous Vi/Vim (Vim comes from Vi improved).
-This is a very flexible text editor that can perform many different operations on text.
+First in our list is the infamous Vi/Vim (Vim comes from Vi improved), which is a very flexible text editor that can perform many different operations on text.

-Vim may not be the most user friendly text editor, but it is often preferred by developers and Linux power users.
-If you want to install this command line text editor on your system, you can use the command associated with your OS:
+Vim may not be the most user-friendly text editor, but it is often preferred by developers and Linux power users.
+If you want to install the Vim command line text editor on your system, you can use the command associated with your Linux distribution:

 Install Vi/Vim Editor in Linux

-If you want to see our complete coverage of vi(m), please follow the links below:
+If you’d like to view our comprehensive coverage of Vim, please refer to the links below:

 2. Nano Editor